trading psychologyemotional tradingbehavioral finance

 You trade more after a loss

-Barber and Odean's landmark 2000 study of 66,465 household brokerage accounts found that the most active traders earned just 11.4% annually versus the market's 17.9%, a 6.5 percentage point annual drag.
+Barber and Odean's landmark 2000 study of 66,465 US household brokerage accounts found that the most active traders earned just 11.4% annually versus the market's 17.9%, a 6.5 percentage point annual drag.
 The average household turned over 75% of its portfolio in a single year.
-Overactivity, driven largely by emotional reactions to losses, was the primary culprit.
+Overactivity, driven largely by emotional reactions to losses, was the primary reason.

 You size up when you feel confident